Third Round: Matt Slick's Response

 Chad3: As noted above, this is not necessarily true.
 Moreover, as noted above, lack of belief in God does not mean no position regarding the evidence for God.
 I believe quite strongly, for example, that the various ontological arguments are unsound; thus, I hold a clear position on the ontological arguments.
 For me to spend energy explaining to someone why a given OA is unsound is reasonable regardless of my beliefs about God.
 (I even know a few Christians who will spend energy refuting OAs and other arguments they consider unsound.)

 Matt3: I did not state that this was an absolute rule.
 But it is perfectly logical to assume that someone's beliefs lead them to actions and that we can discern a person's beliefs based upon his actions.
 There is, after all, a relationship which I hope you do not deny.
-You're concluding statement in the above paragraph confirms what I'm saying.
-You deny the sufficiency of ontological arguments (you believe they are insufficient); therefore you carry out the action of explaining why you believe the ontological arguments are unsound.
-You made my point that actions follow beliefs, not non-beliefs.
+Your concluding statement in the above paragraph confirms what I'm saying.
+You deny the sufficiency of ontological arguments (you believe they are insufficient), therefore, you carry out the action of explaining why you believe the ontological arguments are unsound.
+You made my point that actions follow beliefs--not non-beliefs.

 >If, however, your position

->is is more positive, that there is no God, then refuting
+>is more positive that there is no God, then refuting